RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/tls-configuration.md

 alwaysopen: false
 categories: ["RS"]
 ---
-To prevent unauthorized access to your data, RS databases support mutual TLS authentication (mTLS) this enables the following capabilites:
+To prevent unauthorized access to your data, RS databases support mutual TLS authentication (mTLS) that includes:

 - Encryption - Makes sure that the traffic can only be read by the sender and recipient.
 - Authentication - The server and client verify the identity of the communication.
-The server will reject communication if the client does not properly authenticate.
+    The server rejects communication if the client does not properly authenticate.

 When you enable TLS for a database or CRDB, encryption is enforced on either all communications or only communications between clusters, and RS sends its certificate